alexanderommel/SpringBoot-Shopping-Microservice/README.md

 ## How it works

-This service provides a set of endpoints to be accessed from a web page or mobile client such as Tongue Customers App, some of the endpoints that you might call are GET : shopping/storevariants to obtain a JSON array of available stores, GET: /shipping/collections?storeVariantId can be used to get the list of available collections of products provided by the merchant of the stor and so on.
+This service provides a set of endpoints to be accessed from a web page or mobile client such as Tongue Customers App, some of the endpoints that you might call are GET : shopping/storevariants to obtain a JSON array of available stores, GET: /shipping/collections?storeVariantId can be used to get the list of available collections of products provided by the merchant of the store.

 For Merchants a web page built in React is going to be used to contact Shopping Service and publish their products.